SER516-S19/project3-team2/README.md

 3. To execute the Java project preferably use command line.

+### Student Application

+1. On the Home window, the student can select a quiz from the quiz name drop down.
+The "OK" button will take him/het to the next page where questions of the quiz will ge populated.

+2. The student, then, can answer the questions one by one by selecting the correct answer option radio button.
+"Next" button will take the student to the next question.

+3. If the student wans to give up any time in the middle of a quiz, s/he should press the "Giveup" button that will close the question window.

 ### For Windows / Mac commands to run our applications

 1. Go to application-jars folder and execute:
 2. java -jar Student.jar
 3. java -jar Professor.jar